camconrad/compensator/contracts/README.md

 - `DelegatorDeposit(address indexed delegator, uint256 amount)` - Emitted when a delegator deposits COMP.
 - `DelegatorWithdraw(address indexed delegator, uint256 amount)` - Emitted when a delegator withdraws COMP.
 - `ProposalStaked(address indexed staker, uint256 proposalId, uint8 support, uint256 amount)` - Emitted when a delegator stakes COMP for a proposal outcome.
-- `ProposalStakeDistributed(uint256 proposalId, uint8 winningSupport)` - Emitted when a delegate distributes stakes after a proposal resolves.
+- `ProposalStakeDistributed(uint256 proposalId, uint8 winningSupport)` - Emitted when stakes are distributed after a proposal resolves.
 - `ClaimRewards(address indexed delegator, uint256 amount)` - Emitted when a delegator claims their rewards.
 - `LosingStakeReclaimed(address indexed delegator, uint256 proposalId, uint256 amount)` - Emitted when a delegator reclaims their losing stake after a proposal is resolved.
 - `COMPLocked(address indexed delegator, uint256 unlockTime)` - Emitted when a delegator's COMP is locked.
 - `NewProposalDetected(uint256 indexed proposalId)` - Emitted when a new proposal is detected.
 - `ProposalActivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as active.
 - `ProposalDeactivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as inactive.
+- `ProposalAutoResolved(uint256 indexed proposalId, uint8 winningSupport)` - Emitted when a proposal is automatically resolved after timeout.
+- `DelegateVotingVerified(uint256 indexed proposalId, bool hasVoted, uint8 voteDirection)` - Emitted when delegate voting status is verified.

 ### Functions
 - **`initialize(address _delegate, string memory _delegateName)`**